 3.1 Articles of Incorporation of the Registrant, dated January 26, 2001 3.2 Amended and Restated By-laws of the Registrant 5 Opinion of Perkins, Smith & Cohen, LLP (including the consent of such firm) regarding the legality of the securities being offered 10.1 Assignment and Assumption Agreement, dated April 23, 2001, by and between Developed Technology Resource, Inc. and DTR-Med Pharma Corp.
-10.2 Stock Exchange Agreement, dated April 25, 2001, by and among Developed Technology Resource, Inc., DTR-Med Pharma Corp., Pro-Pharmaceuticals, Inc. (Massachusetts) and the Shareholders (as defined therein) 21 Subsidiaries of the Registrant None 23.1 Consent of Perkins, Smith & Cohen, LLP (included as part of Exhibit 5 hereto) 23.2 Consent of Scillia Dowling & Natarelli LLC, independent auditors 24 Powers of Attorney (included on page S-1)
+10.2 Stock Exchange Agreement, dated April 25, 2001, by and among Developed Technology Resource, Inc., DTR-Med Pharma Corp., Pro-Pharmaceuticals, Inc. (Massachusetts) and the Shareholders (as defined therein) 10.3 Pro-Pharmaceuticals, Inc. 2001 Stock Incentive Plan 16 Letter from Scillia Dowling & Natarelli LLC to the Commission, dated February 25, 2002, concerning change in certifying accountant 21 Subsidiaries of the Registrant None 23.1 Consent of Perkins, Smith & Cohen, LLP (included as part of Exhibit 5 hereto) 23.2 Consent of Scillia Dowling & Natarelli LLC, independent auditors 23.3 Consent of Deloitte & Touche LLP, independent auditors 2/ 1 Power of Attorney of Edgar Ban-losaf M D

-- \ Incorporated by reference to the Registrant's Registration Statement on Form 10-SB, as filed with the Commission on June 13, 2001. - \\ Incorporated by reference to the Registrant's Quarterly Report on Form 10-QSB for the period ended September 30, 2001, as filed with the Commission on November 14, 2001.
+- 24.1 Power of Attorney of Edgar Ben-Josef, M.D. - 24.2 Power of Attorney of David H. Smith - Incorporated by reference to the Registrant's Registration Statement on Form 10-SB, as filed with the Commission on June 13, 2001. - Incorporated by reference to the Registrant's Quarterly Report on Form 10-QSB for the period ended September 30, 2001, as filed with the Commission on November 14, 2001. - Incorporated by reference to the Registrant's Current Report on Form 8-K as filed with the Commission on February 25, 2002.

-Attorneys At Law
+Attornevs At Law

-ONE BEACON STREET BOSTON, MA 02108-3106 TEL 617.854.4000 FAX 617.854.4040 www.pscboston.com
+ONE BEACON STREET BOSTON, MA 02108-3106 TEL 617.854.4000 fax 617.854.4040 www.pscboston.com